 Optimized standardized cell culture techniques and analytical measuring systems building on this, have to keep up with future-oriented therapeutic concepts during rapid biotechnological developments.
-Therefore, the Main Department of Medical Biotechnology is developing innovative cell culture systems and testing methods for different fields of stem cell research and nanobiotechnology.
+Therefore, the area of Medical Biotechnology is developing innovative cell culture systems and testing methods for different fields of stem cell research and nanobiotechnology.
 In the field of stem cells, the availability of material in constant quality is essential.
 Therefore, the division is developing platforms to optimize the efficiency and reproducibility of the cultivating processes.

 Another focus lies in the development and testing of new application systems which should help to cross biological barriers, e. g. the blood-brain barrier or the gastro-intestinal barrier.
 Nanoparticles loaded with drugs are tested in transport and exposition studies; they have anchor molecules on the surface which are able to recognize certain structures at the barrier and transport effective ingredients selectively to their target location.
 For this purpose, suitable barrier models are developed within the main department.
 We also are deploying newly developed cell culture systems and testing procedures in the field of nanotoxicology.
 The development of these new transportation methods for drugs as well as the examination of the chances and risks of nanoparticles are supported by different national and international joint projects.